 We don't like

 - Very heavy

 Ocean Kayak 12-Feet Malibu Two Tandem Sit-On-Top Recreational Kayak

-This is a sit-on-top recreational kayak that features 2 Comfort Plus seats, three molded-in seat wells, gear straps, patented overlapping foot wells, molded-in handles, and skid plate.
+This is a sit-on-top recreational 2 person kayak that features 2 Comfort Plus seats, three molded-in seat wells, gear straps, patented overlapping foot wells, molded-in handles, and skid plate.